avneet-kaur29/EQUBS-Calculator/README.md

 * Enter the command ```python3 popUpScreen.py```

 ### Other
-* For more information on constants and formulas used, reference the file titled [Constants_and_Formulas_calculator.txt](https://github.com/avneet-kaur29/EQUBS-Calculator/blob/main/Constants_and_Formulas_calculator.txt)
+* For more information on the constants and formulas used, reference [Constants and Formulas](https://docs.google.com/document/d/1GK1QZ4Pjro-5PtXeSxRdyiKf9ouZwjJlLWECCUt_ci0/edit?usp=sharing)